No Holds Barred: The Match/The Movie

-No Holds Barred: The Match/The Movie was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-The program aired on December 27, 1989, and consisted of the film No Holds Barred in its entirety, followed by a match previously recorded at a Wrestling Challenge taping on December 12 at the Nashville Municipal Auditorium in Nashville, Tennessee.
+No Holds Barred: The Match/The Movie was a 1989 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+The program aired on December 27, 1989, and consisted of the 1989 film No Holds Barred in its entirety, followed by a match previously recorded at a WWF Wrestling Challenge taping on December 12 at the Nashville Municipal Auditorium in Nashville, Tennessee.
 It was one of the few pay-per-view events not made available for streaming at the launch of WWE Network service, although in 2018, the cage match became available as part of the WWE Supertape compilation in the service's Classic Home Video section.

 Production

 Background

-In 1989, the World Wrestling Federation (WWF, now WWE) scheduled a pay-per-view (PPV) titled No Holds Barred: The Match/The Movie to be held on December 27, 1989.
-The program consisted of the film No Holds Barred in its entirety, followed by a match previously recorded at a Wrestling Challenge taping on December 12 at the Nashville Municipal Auditorium in Nashville, Tennessee.
+In 1989, the World Wrestling Federation (WWF, now WWE) scheduled a pay-per-view (PPV) broadcast titled No Holds Barred: The Match/The Movie to be held on December 27, 1989.
+The program consisted of the 1989 film No Holds Barred in its entirety, followed by a match previously recorded at a Wrestling Challenge taping on December 12 at the Nashville Municipal Auditorium in Nashville, Tennessee.